See below for some of our hardworking team:

-Lisa Er – founder and party leader
+Lisa Er – founder and current party leader

 Lisa Er is the creator and founder of The Awareness Party.
 She is also known for having founded Lisa’s Hummus and dips.